fakowajo123/Hands-on-Automated-phishing-Analysis-using-n8n/README.md

 ## Configuration Details

 - Environment variables for API keys are set in the n8n environment for secure storage.
-- Rate limits for URLscan.io and VirusTotal should be respected; set workflow delays if needed.
+- Rate limits for URLscan.io, VirusTotal, and URLhaus should be respected; set workflow delays if needed.
 - Slack bot token setup and required scopes (`chat:write`) must be configured in your Slack app settings.

+Other configuration options:
+- Adjust batch size for parallel processing of emails.
+- Customize JavaScript extraction logic for additional phishing indicators.
+- Set error handling options for API failures and rate limits.

 ---